REPROD-prov/REPROD-workflow/README.md

 # clonerun.py
-This will clone a source run into a new directory, changing `run_dir` in the config appropriately and can filter the summary file. at follows the rules for DataFrame of the Pandas library and is a valid query based on "summary.csv", created after running vmAutomation.py for a folder
+This will clone a source run into a new directory, changing `run_dir` in the config appropriately and can filter the summary file to produce a new set of hashes for the next run (e..g, one may want to select only the failed runs to run again).